CamioCam/examples/batch_import/README.md

 Example:

-    Here is an example of how to run the script to download all labels for the `job_id` SjksdkjoowlkjlSDFifajoijerWE231dsdf:
+    Here is an example of how to run the script to recover a dictionary of lables for the last job that you submitted.
+This will obtain the bookmark of labels for the job with job_id "SjksdkjoowlkjlSDFiwjoijerSDRdsdf" and will write this output to the file /tmp/job_labels.json

+    python download_labels.py --output_file /tmp/job_labels.json SjksdkjoowlkjlSDFiwjoijerSDRdsdf

+    If you just want to list all jobs that belong to your account, you can do the followng

-    python download_labels.py -v SjksdkjoowlkjlSDFifajoijerWE231dsdf /home/me/outputfile.json
+    python download_labels.py --output_file /tmp/job_list.json

+    which will write the list of jobs that belong to the user to the file '/tmp/job_list.json'

 ```

-This script accepts a job_id, queries the [Camio API](https://api.camio.com/#jobs) to get the job definition, then uses
+This script accepts a `job_id`, queries the [Camio API](https://api.camio.com/#jobs) to get the job definition, then uses
 the job definition and the [Camio search API](https://api.camio.com/#search) to go through all events that belong to that job.
 While
 going through all of these events, it assembles the labels into a json object and writes this object to the output file (which can be specified
 by you or simply defaults to `{{job_id}}_results.json`).
 This json object has the following structure